dkandalov/live-plugin/README.md

  - [Evaluate selection as Groovy](https://gist.github.com/dkandalov/5024580) - that's exactly what it does
  - [Code History Mining](https://github.com/dkandalov/code-history-mining) - (not a tiny project) allows to grab, analyze and visualize project source code history
  - [Taskbar Icon Changer](https://gist.github.com/markusmo3/ee46e5fe81d4dacea7110134f4ca953f) - Changes the Windows Taskbar icon depending on the project name to provide a better overview when working with multiple projects
+  - [Refocus Pinned Find Window](https://gist.github.com/fc1943s/411540e9e29a1296650bcaa8f9a27eec) - Shortcut to refocus the 'Find in Path' dialog with the Pin option enabled after selecting a result entry

 ### Similar plugins